 MCC's purpose is to support the arts in Marshall, including performing and visual arts.
-Its goal is to promote local artists, arts education and the city of Marshall -- bringing people from around the region to experience the arts Marshall has to offer.
+We believe that the arts are a way of life.
+We work hard to bring the arts to the people of our community.
+Our goal is to promote local artists, art education, and the city of Marshall.
+By bringing people from around the region to experience the arts and everything Marshall has to offer.
 Visit the Marshall Tourism website for a full list of attractions, eateries and lodging in the Marshall area.

 MARSHALL IS MUSIC

 Marshall has a lot to be proud of.
 The Municipal Band is one of the oldest bands in the state of Missouri.
 Marshall Philharmonic Orchestra began in the 1960’s and is still going strong.
 The Marshall Community Chorus is dedicated to promoting the richness and value of the art of choral singing.
 Missouri Valley College and Marshall Public Schools music and art programs continue to grow.
 We invite you to attend any of their concerts.

 The visual arts don't have the high profile that music does, but there are many talented artists in the community.
 MCC is committed to supporting local artists by creating opportunities for them to show their work.

 MCC has hosted a fall event, Dinner and a Show, that showcases local artists.
 In 2011, artists were invited not only to show examples of their work but to speak to the audience about what they do and why.

 In September 2010, The Marshall Senior Center sponsored its first Art Under the Stars event, an outdoor show that filled the center's parking lot with artists and patrons.
 MCC applauds the senior center leaders for initiating that annual event.